r-uiz/Letterboxd-Analyzer/README.md

 ## Introduction

-Letterboxd serves as a vibrant social platform for film enthusiasts to share and discover film reviews and ratings.
-Intrigued by the storytelling potential of data in my own movie-watching experiences, I embarked on this project to uncover trends and patterns from my Letterboxd movie diary.
+Letterboxd is a vibrant social platform where movie lovers can share and discover reviews and ratings.
+Curious about the patterns in my own movie-watching habits, I started this project to explore the trends in my Letterboxd movie diary.

 ## Project Objectives

-- To merge and clean data exported from Letterboxd and supplemented by the TMDb API.
+- To merge and clean data exported from my Letterboxd data and supplemented by the TMDb API.
-- To conduct a thorough exploratory data analysis to discover trends in movie ratings, genres, and viewer preferences.
+- To conduct a thorough exploratory data analysis to discover trends in movie ratings, genres, and my viewing preferences.
 - To visualize the findings using Python's Matplotlib and Tableau for clear, impactful insights.
-- To identify my top watched directors, actors, and explore genre popularity over time.
+- To identify my top watched directors, actors, and explore insights over movie release and watch dates.

 ## Python Skills Used
 - **Data Cleaning**: Preparing raw data for analysis by handling missing values, outliers, and inconsistencies.